 An Administrator or Manager reviews the expense sheet, confirms that it has been completed satisfactorily, and marks the expense sheet as “approved.”
 If an expense sheet is rejected, the expense sheet is returned to the employee for correction.

-From the Company Dashboard, click "Review" next to the notification "x expense sheets are waiting for your approval."
+From the Company ---> Dashboard page, click "Review" next to the notification "x expense sheets are waiting for your approval."

-After the Expense Sheet as been "Approved" no further edits can be made to it without "Rejecting" the Expense Sheet as a whole - please see this section of this guide for more details.
+After the Expense Sheet has been "Approved" no further edits can be made to it without "Rejecting" the Expense Sheet as as whole.

 When reviewing a submitted expense sheet, an Administrator or Manager can reject the expense sheet if it includes incomplete or incorrect information.